abhishek-nerella/abhishek-nerella/README.md

 - 🔭 I’m currently working as a Data Engineer at [KPMG India](https://kpmg.com/in/en/home.html)

-- 🌱 I’m currently learning **Gen-AI applications for webApps with Langchain and RAG Models**
+- 🌱 I’m currently learning **Gen-AI applications for Web Apps with Langchain and RAG Models**

 - 👯 I’m looking to collaborate on **interesting full stack web dev projects that have AI and ML implementations **

-- 💬 Ask me about **Unity, Unreal, Node, SQL,Java, Spring Boot, Python and Cloud**
+- 💬 Ask me about **LLM's, Unity, Unreal, Node, SQL, Java, Spring Boot, Python and Cloud**

 - 📫 How to reach me **abhisheknerella12@gmail.com**